Logo

 Dortmund and Thomas Tuchel's approach was to build upon Klopp's foundations, keeping the team's core with shrewd additions.

-Thomas Tuchel publicly criticized Watzke after he agreed to UEFA's demand that the club play their Champions League quarter-final first leg match against Monaco on 12 April 2017, one day after the team's bus being bombed.
+Thomas Tuchel publicly criticised Watzke after he agreed to UEFA's demand that the club play their Champions League quarter-final first leg match against Monaco on 12 April 2017, one day after the team's bus being bombed.

 Thomas Tuchel reportedly expressed discontent over transfer activity, with Watzke sanctioning the departures of Hummels, Gundogan, and Mkhitaryan, despite guarantees they would not leave.